X01XX/forth-memory-management/README.md

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct space available during the program run, for tuning purposes.

 Stacks can be created, and used, without an array.
-The stack pointer is stored in a word of the allocated space.
+Stack "pointer" info is stored in the allocated space.